 Then, over the weekend, I received a text message from one of the residents telling me the lab results had arrived.
 Katie’s antibody levels were normal; as far as could be determined, she did not have celiac disease.
 I was stunned.
 In an instant, my delusions of grandeur evaporated, and I felt like a failure, suddenly ashamed of having earnestly believed I’d uncovered something everyone else — experts, mind you — had failed to see.
 Within minutes, I sent an email to the attending: “I was wrong about celiac disease.
 I’m sorry.”
 I wondered whether this news would make her angry, whether she’d regret having listened to me and ordering the test.
 Apparently, though, she bore no grudge.
 “I saw the report,” she replied, “No apology needed.”

 “House, MD” is just one example of a slew of medicine-based television series that captivate viewers — and probably more than a few aspiring doctors — by coherently packaging the puzzle of an elusive case.
-Within the neat frame of sixty minutes, mistakes will be made and a conclusion will be drawn.
+Mistakes will be made within the neat frame of sixty minutes, and a conclusion will be drawn.
 Cue another victory and Dr. House’s signature scowl; all are satisfied.
 You may occasionally confront the reality of death, but rarely, if ever, do the characters say, “That’s just one case we couldn’t crack.”
-That’s because inconclusive results don’t make for good television; and yet, they make up a significant portion of everyday life in the field of medicine.
+That’s because inconclusive results don’t make for good television, yet, they make up a significant portion of everyday life in medicine.
 As an aspiring physician, I have had to let go of the fantasy of ready solutions.
 I think the real balance will be to accept this fact and yet continue to strive for answers with the same urgency.
 Television’s star doctors may enjoy formulaic success, but real doctors’ careers are largely built on frustration.
 To those of us learning to be doctors, may we never lose our dissatisfaction with unsolved mysteries and the passion for pursuing the correct diagnosis.

 Robert Spencer is a pediatric resident.